Fairness and Bias in Multimodal AI: A Survey: Findings on Fairness and Bias in lmm s and llm s

 \subsection{\acrshort{lmm}s}

-\citet{wolfe2023contrastive} found evidence of sexual objectification bias in models based on \acrfull{clip}.
+\citet{liang2021multibench} acknowledged that multimodal representations are challenging because they seek to integrate information from multiple areas in applications like robotics, finance, healthcare and more.
+However, multimodal \acrshort{ai} has not enjoyed enough resources to study generalization across different modalities and the complexities of training.
+With regards to bias, \citet{wolfe2023contrastive} found evidence of sexual objectification bias in models based on \acrfull{clip}.
 The 9 \acrshort{clip} models that were investigated were trained on internet-wide web crawls. \acrshort{clip} is known to be quite accurate \cite{radford2021learning}, however, it also appears to have scaled the biases inherent in its training data.
-Also, \citet{wolfe2022american} found that more than Latino, Asian or Black, White persons are more associated with collective in-group words in embeddings from \acrshort{clip} \cite{radford2021learning}, \acrshort{slip} \cite{norman2022slip}, and \acrshort{blip} \cite{li2022blip}, as measured with \acrshort{eats}.
-For a definitive assessment, their work would have benefited from additional experiments involving data of people outside the \acrfull{us}, since they used \acrfull{cfd} \cite{ma2015chicago}. \acrshort{cfd} is a dataset of 597 people recruited in the U.S. Similarly, \citet{teo2024measuring} found that Stable Diffusion exhibits gender bias on slight changes to the prompts.
+Also, \citet{wolfe2022american} found that more than Latino, Asian or Black, White persons are more associated with collective in-group words in embeddings from \acrshort{clip} \cite{radford2021learning}, \acrshort{slip} \cite{norman2022slip}, and \acrshort{blip} \cite{li2022blip}, as measured with \acrfull{eats}.
+For a definitive assessment, their work would have benefited from additional experiments involving data of people outside the \acrfull{us}, since they used the \acrfull{cfd} \cite{ma2015chicago}. \acrshort{cfd} is a dataset of 597 people recruited in the U.S. Similarly, \citet{teo2024measuring} found that Stable Diffusion exhibits gender bias on slight changes to its prompts.

-Besides work on text and text-visual multimodal systems or data, there are some work on audio-visual systems or data \cite{fenu2022demographic}.
+Besides the work on text and text-visual multimodal systems or data, there are some work on audio-visual systems or data \cite{fenu2022demographic}.
 In the work by \citet{fenu2022demographic}, they perform comparative analysis on audio-visual speaker recognition systems, using fusion at the model step.
 They found that the highest accuracy and the lowest disparity across groups are achieved compared to unimodal systems.